e-n-f/gpx-layer/README.md

 This will take a few minutes if you have a few million points in your GPX files, or hours and hours if you have billions.

-If you don't want to go all the way to zoom level 18, you can use a different number instead of <code>-z18</code>.
+If you don't want to go all the way to zoom level 18 (or if you want to go even deeper), you can use a different number instead of <code>-z18</code>.
 If your computer has more than 8 processors, you can use a different number instead of <code>-P8</code>.